Sartoris: Literary importance

 Sartoris is the first of Faulkner’s tales set in Yoknapatawpha County, and introduces many of the characters that appear in his later fiction.
 It was also the immediate predecessor of some of his most famous and critically acclaimed novels The Sound and the Fury, As I Lay Dying, Sanctuary and Light in August.

 The novel also introduces Byron Snopes in a minor role as a rival suitor to Narcissa Benbow.
 His relative Flem Snopes is at the center of Faulkner’s "Snopes trilogy": The Hamlet, The Town and The Mansion.

 In a letter to his publisher, Faulkner said "At last and certainly, I have written THE book, of which those other things were but foals.
 I believe it is the damdest best book you'll look at this year, and any other publisher".

 Contemporary reviews, however, were mixed; while appreciating Faulkner's writing style, they stressed the book's seeming lack of consistency and its loose plot.
+The New York Times reviewer described it as "a work of uneven texture, confused sentiment and loose articulation," with "little persuasiveness and less unity" and "superficial treatment of his major characters," hoping that "in some future work Mr. Faulkner will be able to exercise more rigorous selection and concentration."

-Literary critic Cleanth Brooks described the novel as "extremely well-written", full of literary allusions and exploring the plight of a lost generation.
+Literary critic Cleanth Brooks described the novel as "extremely well-written", full of literary allusions and exploring the plight of a Lost Generation.
 He compared Sartoris to the poem The Waste Land by T. S. Eliot.